pumpkinbunny/fflag-manager/README.md

 - **Dynamic FFlag Overrides**: Modify FFlags in the live Roblox client.
 Can be run before or during a game session.
 - **Configuration via JSON**: Easily manage all your flag overrides in a simple `fflags.json` file.
-- **FFlag Cleanup**: Automatically detects FFlags in your JSON that no longer exist in the client and offers to remove them, keeping your configuration file clean.
+- **FFlag Cleanup**: Automatically detects FFlags in your JSON that no longer exist in the client and offers to remove them.

 ## Usage